-People have different ideas about this beautiful flower.
-Some think of it as exotic, some think of it strange and others almost consider it a weed since it grows so vigorously.
 Strelitzia or Bird of Paradise definitely grows fast and flourishes in milder climates.
-I guess it is in harsher climates that are considered more exotic and precious.
+I guess it is in harsher climates that they are considered more exotic and precious.
 Strelitzia or Bird of Paradise is definitely a beautiful flower that is true to its name.
-When you look at it, it does look like a bird’s head with spikes on her head and of course named after a very elegant bird the Crane.
+It does look like a bird’s head with spikes on top of the head and of course named after a very elegant bird “the Crane“.

-When you use Bird of Paradise properly in landscape and with proper pruning, it won’t grow wild and can be a beautiful addition, creating dramatic effects.
-In Los Angeles, you do see them on sidewalks as well as in gardens.
-They also use Bird of Paradise for commercial landscaping since it is rather carefree.
+Bird of paradise can grow wild but with a little planning and pruning you should be able to manage.
+In Los Angeles, you do see Bird of Paradise plants on sidewalks as well as in gardens.
+They also use Bird of Paradise for commercial landscaping since it is rather maintenance-free.
 It grows 3′ to 6′ high and flowers with exotic flowers.